 “By providing our customers with an easy way to compare water tariffs, Love Water Savings can help you reduce business outgoings even further and enable you to save money that you can reinvest into more important things.”

-4. Green procurement
+4. Environmental procurement

 Your business should begin to plan a long-term sustainable strategy which can help play a key role in reducing your environmental impact.
 It will also help you manage your resources and improve overall efficiency.

-5. Green hosting
+5. Eco-friendly hosting

 Many web hosts are now actively trying eco-friendly alternatives to data centres that can help to mitigate the impact data centres have on the environment, something which is referred to as eco-friendly hosting or ‘green’ hosting.

 6. Alternative energy

-The good news is that it’s becoming easier than ever before for businesses to switch to green energy.
+The good news is that it’s becoming easier than ever before for businesses to switch to renewable energy.
 Companies that make the change now will see a greater benefit — both for the environment and for their overheads — in the long term that those who delay.

 “However, when it comes to paperless offices, remote working and alternative energy, there are steps we can all take now to ensure we look after the future as best we can.